martignoni/blog.martignoni.net/content/posts/hugo-deployment/index.md

   - ssh-add /tmp/deploy_rsa
   - echo -e "Host ${DEPLOY_HOST}\n\tStrictHostKeyChecking no\n" >> ~/.ssh/config
 ```
 This ensures that the private key is decrypted and loaded into memory before the deploy is done.
-The last line permits that the deploy process doesn’t hang waiting for user input.
+The last line permits that the deploy process doesn't hang waiting for user input.

 #### Deployment configuration